kubeshop/kusk-gateway/docs/guides/working-with-extension.md

 `x-kusk` extension can be applied at (not exclusively):

-1. Top level of an OpenAPI spec:
+1. Top level of an OpenAPI definition:

 ```yaml
   openapi: 3.0.2